wp-plugins/wpdiscuz/readme.txt

 == Changelog ==
+= 2.1.4 =
+* Added: CSS classes for blog users titles by rank
+* Fixed Bug: Phrases saving issue

+= 2.1.3 =
+* Fixed Bug: Options saving issue

 = 2.1.2 =
-* Added : Adapting with wordpress.org plugin repository guidelines
+* Added : Adapting with wordpress.org plugin repository guidelines (added an option to allow users show/hide "powered by" information on front-end)

 = 2.1.1 =
-* Added : Adapting with wordpress.org plugin repository guidelines
+* Added : Adapting with wordpress.org plugin repository guidelines (added an option to allow users hide "powered by" information on front-end)

 = 2.1.0 =
 * Added : Users can edit their comments (time-frame can be limited by admin)